yuxuanwu17/m6A_reader/README.md

 ### Select the input length of the sequence
 You could choose 251, 501, 1001, 2001bp input length to compare the prediction performance.
-Due to the size limitation, i only upload some some small sized sequence as examples Email me, if you want to apply all the data
+Due to the size limitation, i only upload some some small sized sequence as examples.
+Email me, if you want to apply all the data

 ### Select the condition of the seqeunce, either full transcript (full) or mature RNA (exon)